 - Pupils identified as having special needs are often the most vulnerable members of society, who have a range of educational needs, abilities and personal and social characteristics which have direct implications on the management and organisation of the delivery of RSE. - There are now many RSE resources specifically designed for children with physical, social, emotional, mental health and learning difficulties.
-This ensures teaching is differentiated and personalised to meet the needs of individual pupils. - Key aspects of the PSD curriculum are delivered by our SEND team at a level that is sensitive, accessible, age and developmentally appropriate to the needs of our more vulnerable SEND pupils. - As outlined in 'Keeping Children Safe in Education (September 2021), the pastoral team have increased mentoring and support opportunities for pupils with SEND as national data indicates this cohort face higher risk of peer group isolation, sexual harassment, peer-on-peer abuse, off and online bullying, potentially linked to sexuality and orientation.
+This ensures teaching is differentiated and personalised to meet the needs of individual pupils. - All students participate in a preparatory workshop at the start of each new Life Skills unit that focuses on the key concepts and terminology that will be used in lessons.
+All students then participate in a review workshop after the Life Skills unit has been completed to allow form tutors to check understanding of key concepts and terminology.
+This is particularly useful to support students with additional and special needs to ensure they have fully understood the content of each topic. - Key aspects of the Life Skills curriculum are delivered by our SEND team at a level that is sensitive, accessible, age and developmentally appropriate to the needs of our more vulnerable SEND pupils.

+• As outlined in 'Keeping Children Safe in Education (September 2024), the SEND and pastoral teams have increased mentoring and support opportunities for pupils with SEND as national data indicates this cohort face higher risk of peer group isolation, sexual harassment, child-on-child abuse, off and online bullying, potentially linked to sexuality and orientation.